SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 The **Connectivity** menu item is only available if you are logged in to the {{< product-c8y-iot >}} platform as administrator and if you have READ or ADMIN permission for the permission type "Connectivity".

-To view connectivity settings: READ permission for the permission type "Connectivity" To set or remove connectivity provider configuration: ADMIN permission for the permission type "Connectivity"
+To view connectivity settings: READ permission for the permission type "Connectivity" To set or remove connectivity provider configurations: ADMIN permission for the permission type "Connectivity"

 {{< /c8y-admon-req >}}